martialblog/opentelemetry-workshop/day1/10_Instrumentation/40_zerocode.md

 !SLIDE

-# Zero Code Instrumentation
+# Zero-Code Instrumentation

-The opentelemetry-distro package installs the API, SDK, and the opentelemetry-bootstrap and opentelemetry-instrument tools:
+The `opentelemetry-distro` package installs the API, SDK, and the opentelemetry-bootstrap and opentelemetry-instrument tools:

     @@@Sh
     pip install opentelemetry-distro opentelemetry-exporter-otlp